grandmavoodoo/TerminalStockSim-1.0/README.md

 Stock trader sim for your terminal, with a twist...

+The game is all in one file "Stock_Sim.py"

 Install Guide for Lunix:
 1. Make a folder Call it what ever put Stock_Sim.py in that folder.
 2. open terminal and run this command: